skypjack/entt/docs/process.md

 .then<my_process>();
 ```

-To update a scheduler and thus all its processes, the `update` member function
+To update a scheduler and therefore all its processes, the `update` member
-is the way to go:
+function is the way to go:

 ```cpp
 // updates all the processes, no user data are provided